meganjacobs97/RocketListBackend/graphql/dummydata.md

   }
 }

-14. Give some points to replies
+14. Give some points to replies (user points are automatically updated as well)

 `mutation {
     updateReply(id:"[REPLY ID]", replyInput: {